Time-Varying Propensity Score to Bridge the Gap between the Past and Present: Experiments

-Now we compare our method with standard propensity scoring discussed in~\cref{sec:approach}. \cref{fig:sccmp_} shows results of this experiment on CIFAR-10 benchmark.
-This result provides an empirical verification that our method works better than standard propensity method and gives us some insights why it performs better.
-Particularly, we can see in~\cref{fig:sccmp_} that our method fairly detects shifts across different time steps, whereas standard propensity scoring largely ignores shifts across different time steps.
+Now we compare our method with standard propensity scoring discussed in~\cref{sec:approach}. \cref{fig:sccmp_} shows results of this experiment on CIFAR-10b benchmark.
+For a comparison with the Gaussian benchmark, please refer to \cref{fig:toy_shifts_vs_prop}.
+These result provide an empirical verification that our method works better than standard propensity method and gives us some insights why it performs better.
+Particularly, we can see in~\cref{fig:sccmp_} and \ref{fig:toy_shifts_vs_prop} that our method fairly detects shifts across different time steps, whereas standard propensity scoring largely ignores shifts across different time steps.
+Moreover, one major issue with standard propensity is which portion of the data is considered current and which is considered outdated when creating a binary classifier as \cref{eq:logistic}.
+This challenge becomes more complex when data is continuously changing, and what was considered current in one step becomes old in the next.
+However, our method does not suffer from this issue as it organically depends on time.